-The operating system software is implemented on the M7820 secure dual-interface controller of Infineon Technologies AG (BSI-DSZ-CC-0813 [3]) including the optional Software Libraries RSA, EC and SHA-2.
+The operating system software is implemented on the P60D080PVC secure dual-interface controller of NXP Semiconductors (BSI-DSZ-CC-0837 [3]) including the optional Software Libraries RSA, EC and SHA-2 (NSCIB-CC-12-36243 [4]).
+The platform configurations VC and VC(Y) only differ in some production steps and result in identical products.
+Thus they are taken as one configuration.